 |Box Height (Area)||27.3 in.|

 The DBX comes fully loaded, and you cannot add a lot to it.
-It comes standard with power-adjustable front seats with memory, a power-adjustable steering column, heated front and rear seats, keyless entry, automatic tri-zone climate control, dual-zone ambient lighting with a choice of 64 colors, and an auto-dimming rearview mirror.
+It comes standard with soft-close doors, power-adjustable front seats with memory, a power-adjustable steering column, heated front and rear seats, keyless entry, automatic tri-zone climate control, dual-zone ambient lighting with a choice of 64 colors, and an auto-dimming rearview mirror.
 The standard driver assistance suite consists of adaptive cruise control, a speed limiter, forward collision warning with auto emergency braking, blind-spot warning, lane departure warning, lane keep assist, lane change warning, rear cross-traffic alert, traffic sign recognition, and door exit warning.
 A 360-degree camera system helps the driver keep an eye on the SUV's surroundings.
 Ahead of the driver is a 12.3-inch digital cluster.

 We touched briefly on the infotainment technology, which is housed on a 10.25-inch TFT screen.
 Though it looks large enough and close enough to the driver to accommodate touch controls, the only way to use this system is a Mercedes parts bin rotating controller.
 It's telling that all three German luxury automakers have switched back to touchscreens, and the DBX uses a more complicated scroll knob.
 Fortunately, Apple CarPlay is standard, so you can use Siri to enter controls via voice command.
 Unfortunately, as a sign of this system's age, CarPlay is wired-only and Android Auto is not available at all.
 As a consolation, the DBX comes standard with a stellar 13-speaker audio system with 790 watts.
 SiriusXM satellite radio, four USB ports, an SD card port, navigation, and Bluetooth are included too.
 It's not the best tech, but at least Aston doesn't charge you an arm and a leg for it like some of its competitors.